keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 }
 {% endhighlight %}

-The table mapping follows the same structure as a normal mapping.
+The table mapping follows the same structure as normal mapping.
 Each item is another mapping definition identified by the property name in the JSON file.
-Because the `interests` property itself is an array, its value has no name and therefore the key is only a dot `"."`.
+Because the `interests` property itself is an array, its value has no name, and therefore, the key is only a dot `"."`.
 The mapping value is a standard [column mapping](/extend/generic-extractor/configuration/config/mappings/#column-mapping).
-The above configuration produces the same result as the automatic mapping of columns.
+The above configuration produces the same result as automatic column mapping.

 See [example [EX066]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/066-mapping-tables-basic).

 #### Nested properties
-Let's say that you have an API which returns a response like this (it will be used in the following two examples as well):
+Let's say that you have an API that returns a response like this (it will be used in the following two examples as well):

 {% highlight json %}
 [